-3.01 The use of Association property is limited to members and guests.
-Valid membership/guest cards must be presented when requested.

-3.02 The lot owner is fully responsible for the conduct of his/her guests, renters, tenants, lessees, boarders, and lodgers while within Pine Mountain Club.

-3.03 Association property shall be used at the user's risk.

-3.04 The Association is not responsible for loss or damage to any property belonging to members, renters, tenants, lessees, boarders, lodgers or guests.

-3.05 The general manager is responsible to the wishes of the board and not to that of individual members.

-3.06 Any person who willfully or negligently litters, defaces, injures or destroys property or equipment of the Association will be held liable for the full cost of the loss.

-3.07 Rules for the use of Association property are available at each facility and are enforced by the responsible staff member.

-3.08 No dogs are permitted in areas so designated except for service animals required in support of a disability.
-Elsewhere, where dogs are permitted, the person in control of the animal is responsible to clean up waste deposited by the animal on Association property, including roads and trails.

-3.09 No solicitation shall be permitted on Association property without the approval of the general manager.

-3.10 Abusive, bullying, threatening, and harassing language or behavior directed at staff or members is not allowed at any time or place within the community.
-Any physical or verbal confrontation with PMC Patrol may constitute cause for verbal and/or written warning, a citation, or a citizen's arrest.
+- 3.01 The use of Association property is limited to members and guests.
+Valid membership/guest cards must be presented when requested. - 3.02 The lot owner is fully responsible for the conduct of his/her guests, renters, tenants, lessees, boarders, and lodgers while within Pine Mountain Club. - 3.03 Association property shall be used at the user's risk. - 3.04 The Association is not responsible for loss or damage to any property belonging to members, renters, tenants, lessees, boarders, lodgers or guests. - 3.05 The general manager is responsible to the board through the chairperson of the board and not to that of individual Association members.
+The PMCPOA staff is responsible to the general manager and not to individual Association members. - 3.06 No person shall willfully or negligently litter, deface, injure, or destroy property or equipment of the Association.
+Members may be held liable for the full cost of the loss and/or remediation for violations of this section. - 3.07 Rules for the use of Association property are available at each facility and are enforced by the responsible staff member. - 3.08 No dogs are permitted in areas so designated except for service animals required in support of a disability.
+Elsewhere, where dogs are permitted, the person in control of the animal is responsible to clean up waste deposited by the animal on Association property, including roads and trails. - 3.09 No solicitation shall be permitted on Association property without the approval of the general manager. - 3.10 Abusive, bullying, threatening, and harassing language or behavior directed at staff or members, guests, renters, lessees, borders, lodgers, and any persons utilizing, visiting, or occupying Association property is not allowed at any time or place within the community.
+Any physical or verbal confrontation with PMC Patrol and/or staff may constitute cause for verbal and/or written warning, a citation, or a citizen's arrest.
 The issuance of a warning or citation of an alleged violation will comply with the provisions and due process of Article 2 (Enforcement).
-In addition, drunkenness, threatening action or behavior will not be permitted on Association property at any time.
+In addition, drunkenness, threatening action, or behavior will not be permitted on Association property at any time.